creativeprojects/go-selfupdate/README.md

 	Validate(filename string, release, asset []byte) error
 	// GetValidationAssetName returns the additional asset name containing the validation checksum.
-	// The asset containing the checksum can be based on the release asset name GetValidationAssetName(releaseFilename string) string }
+	// The asset containing the checksum can be based on the release asset name
+	// Please note if the validation file cannot be found, the DetectLatest and DetectVersion methods
+	// will fail with a wrapped ErrValidationAssetNotFound error GetValidationAssetName(releaseFilename string) string }
 ```